Denny Harriger: Minor League Baseball (1987-1998)

 Although Harriger did not have any college baseball scholarship offers from NCAA Division I programs, he was selected by the New York Mets in the 18th round of the 1987 Major League Baseball draft.
-He made his professional debut on June 30, 1987 in a relief pitching appearance for the Kingsport Mets.
-Harriger spent six seasons pitching the Mets farm system before being granted free agency in October 1993.
+He made his professional debut on June 30, 1987, in a relief pitching appearance for the Kingsport Mets.
+Harriger spent six seasons pitching the Mets farm system before being granted free agency on October 15, 1993.